bnomei/kirby3-seobility/README.md

 [![Maintainability](https://flat.badgen.net/codeclimate/maintainability/bnomei/kirby3-seobility)](https://codeclimate.com/github/bnomei/kirby3-seobility)
 [![Twitter](https://flat.badgen.net/badge/twitter/bnomei?color=66d9ef)](https://twitter.com/bnomei)

-Kirby 3 Plugin to use free and paid API of [Seobility.net](https://www.seobility.net/)
+Kirby 3 Plugin to use [Seobility.net](https://www.seobility.net/?ref=kirby3-seobility-plugin)

 ## Commercial Usage

+> <br>
+> <b>Support Seobility.net</b><br><br>
+> Unless you enter a paid API key this plugin will scrape the web based tools of Seobility.net.
+They know about this, did send me a really nice email and decided for now not to block the scrapping.
+Go signup for a account with API access to support them!
+> <br>
 > <br>
 > <b>Support open source!</b><br><br>
 > This plugin is free but if you use it in a commercial project please consider to sponsor me or make a donation.<br>